The Daily Pennsylvanian is a student-run nonprofit.

 Open clubs, or open-membership clubs, are student organizations that are available to all students and do not require an application to join.
 Considering the sheer amount of time it requires to get into Penn, you’d think these organizations would be a breath of fresh air.
 Why are we secretly masochistic in continuing to apply for clubs with single-digit acceptance rates when there are stress-free alternatives at our disposal?

-In fact, almost all clubs that are eventually disbanded or de-recognized by the Student Activities Council are open membership.
-We can point a couple of fingers: They’re disorganized, less consistent, and not interesting.
+In fact, when looking at the list of Student Activities Council organizations, almost all clubs that are eventually disbanded or de-recognized are open membership.
+We can point a couple of fingers: Of course, students don't want to join clubs that are disorganized, less consistent, and not interesting.
 But at the end of the day, we all know what it’s really about: reputation and prestige.
 It seems much less impressive to be a part of the Baking Club than Penn Electric Racing or Wharton Investment & Trading Group.
 I don’t blame anyone for joining a club because of their interests; I blame students for not joining a club in spite of them.

 Not to sound naive, but I came to Penn with the preconceived notion that clubs were a form of creating community and garnering close friendships.
 Instead, I encounter other students burnt out from their “casual” coffee chats or stressing over club applications as if they were applying to J.P.
 Morgan.
 It is no wonder that so many students suffer from the exhausting loneliness associated with Penn Face.
 When your primary interactions are based on some form of a transaction or mutual benefit, it seems impossible to forge true bonds.
 I congratulate all those who are trying to get a head start on their future, but must we prioritize ambition at the cost of community?